FAQ’s

 L

-How long will it take me to walk 20 miles?
+How long will it take me to walk 35km?

 It depends on your walking speed.
 On average it takes around 7-8 hours, however in the past some walkers have finished by 3pm, others after 6pm.

 We’d recommend a couple of shorter practise walks to determine your walking speed.
-If you finish after our checkpoints have closed (at 18:30) don’t worry – we will still send you a medal after the event!
+If you finish after the Newbridge finish line closed (at 18:30) don’t worry – we will still send you a medal after the event!

 K